The United Nations hosted an event to soft launch the International Year of Cooperatives (IYC) on 9 July.

 “The Organisation of Brazilian Cooperatives (OCB) will also take advantage of the International Year to advocate for advancing the legal framework for the co-operative movement,” added OCB’s general manager, Fabiola Motta.

-Meanwhile, the CEO of the USA’s National Cooperative Business Association, Doug O’Brien, highlighted the importance of gathering qualitative and quantitative data to show co-operatives’ impact.
-Along with the ICA, NCBA co-owns DotCoop, the Registry of the .coop and .creditunion domain names and owns Domains.coop, a subsidiary domain name registrar.
+Meanwhile, the CEO of the USA’s National Cooperative Business Association, Doug O’Brien, highlighted the importance of gathering qualitative and quantitative data to show the co-operative sector’s impact.
+Along with the ICA, NCBA co-owns DotCoop, the Registry of the .coop and .creditunion domain names, which owns Domains.coop, a subsidiary domain name registrar.
 O’Brien revealed that DotCoop will be launching a map featuring co-ops worldwide to better connect the movement and showcase its impact.

-“Let’s work together, partner and make the International Year for Cooperatives a huge success for everybody, not only for co-operatives but also for the broader community and the people that we aspire to serve and improve their wellbeing,” she concluded.
+“Let’s work together, partner and make the International Year for Cooperatives a huge success for everybody, not only for co-operatives but also for the broader community and the people that we aspire to serve and improve their wellbeing.”

 The full recording is available online.